AutoCAT: Reinforcement Learning for Automated Exploration of Cache-Timing Attacks: Evaluation and Case Studies

-{\bf Autocorrelation-based Detection.} Autocorrelation of cache events have also been proposed as a way to detect the existence of cache-timing channels \cite{chen2014cc,yan2016replayconfusion} based on the observation on the common covert-channel sequences.
-In CC-Hunter~\cite{chen2014cc}, two types of conflict miss events (i.e., victim evicting attacker's cache line, $V\rightarrow A$, encoded with ``0'', and attacker evicting victim's, $A\rightarrow V$, encoded with ``1'') are considered in the event train $\{X_i\}$ where $0\leq i\leq n$, and n is the length.
-In a contention-based cache side channel like prime+probe, these two events are interleaved periodically.
-We can check the autocorrelation $C_p$ at lag $p$ using the following equation: $C_{p}=\frac{\sum_{i=0}^{n-p}\left[\left(X_{i}-\bar{X}\right)\left(X_{i+p}-\bar{X}\right)\right]}{ \sum_{i=0}^{n}\left(X_{i}-\bar{X}\right)^{2}}$.
-If there exists $p$ where $1\leq p\leq P$ ($P$ is a predefined parameter) such that $C_p> C_{threshold}$ (e.g. 0.75), then it is considered to be an attack.
+{\bf Autocorrelation-based Detection.} Autocorrelation of cache events has also been proposed to detect the existence of cache-timing channels \cite{chen2014cc,yan2016replayconfusion} based on the observation of the common covert-channel sequences.
+In CC-Hunter~\cite{chen2014cc}, two types of conflict miss events (i.e., the victim program evicting the attack program's cache line, $V\rightarrow A$, encoded with ``0'', and the attack program evicting the victim program's cache line, $A\rightarrow V$, encoded with ``1'') are considered in the event train $\{X_i\}$ where $0\leq i\leq n$, and n is the length.
+In a contention-based cache side-channel attack like prime+probe, these two events are interleaved periodically.
+We can check the autocorrelation $C_p$ at lag $p$ using the following equation \cite{yan2016replayconfusion}: $C_{p}=\frac{n\sum_{i=0}^{n-p}\left[\left(X_{i}-\bar{X}\right)\left(X_{i+p}-\bar{X}\right)\right]}{(n-p)\sum_{i=0}^{n}\left(X_{i}-\bar{X}\right)^{2}}$.
+If there exists $p$ where $1\leq p\leq P$ ($P$ is a predefined parameter) such that $C_p> C_{threshold}$ (e.g. 0.75), then it is an attack.

-For example, in a 4-set direct-mapped cache where the victim and attacker's address space is 0-3 and 4-7, a ``textbook'' prime+probe attack would perform the following steps.
-First the address space 4-7 is primed by the attacker, after that one victim access is triggered, and then addresses 4-7 are probed.
+For example, in a 4-set direct-mapped cache where the victim and attack program's address space is 0-3 and 4-7, a ``textbook'' prime+probe attack would perform the following steps.
+First, the address space 4-7 is primed by the attack program, after that one victim program access is triggered, and then addresses 4-7 are probed.
 The event train and the corresponding autocorrelogram is shown in Figure~\ref{fig:autocorrelation}.
-The maximum autocorrelation for $p\geq 1$ is $0.96$, which is over the threshold.
+The maximum autocorrelation for $p\geq 1$ is $0.916$, which is over the threshold.

-The AutoCAT generated baseline sequence (\textit{RL\_baseline}) can be also detected by this autocorrelation-based detector, as shown in the conflict miss event train and the autocorrelogram (Figure~\ref{fig:autocorrelation}).
-The maximum autocorrelation for $p\geq1$ is $0.92$.
-Note that the event train and the corresponding autocorrelograms will be different for each sample.
-However, we observe the maximxum autocorrelation of $0.875$-$0.940$ over 25 distinctive inferences (sampled from randomly generated victim addresses), which are all above the detection threshold.